Vega

 Vega is only about a tenth of the age of the Sun, but since it is 2.1 times as massive, its expected lifetime is also one tenth of that of the Sun; both stars are at present approaching the midpoint of their main sequence lifetimes.
 Compared with the Sun, Vega has a lower abundance of elements heavier than helium.
-Vega is also a variable star that varies slightly in brightness.
-It is rotating rapidly with a velocity of 236 km/s at the equator.
+Vega is also a variable star—that is, a star whose brightness fluctuates.
+It is rotating rapidly with a speed of 236 km/s at the equator.
 This causes the equator to bulge outward due to centrifugal effects, and, as a result, there is a variation of temperature across the star's photosphere that reaches a maximum at the poles.
 From Earth, Vega is observed from the direction of one of these poles.

-Based on an observed excess emission of infrared radiation, Vega appears to have a circumstellar disk of dust.
+Based on observations of more infrared radiation than expected, Vega appears to have a circumstellar disk of dust.
 This dust is likely to be the result of collisions between objects in an orbiting debris disk, which is analogous to the Kuiper belt in the Solar System.
 Stars that display an infrared excess due to dust emission are termed Vega-like stars.
-In 2021, a candidate ultra-hot Neptune on a 2.43-day orbit around Vega was discovered with the radial velocity method, additionally, another possible Saturn-mass signal with a period of about 200 days.
+Observations by the James Webb Space Telescope show that the disk is exceptionally smooth, with no evidence of shaping by massive planets, though there is some evidence that there may be one or more Neptune-mass planets closer to the star.